 What is the main advantage of this technique?

-: ___________(Write your answer here in the form of a spoken statement.
+Antonio Sorrentino: ___________(Differently from other techniques for example electrochemical impedance, the presented methodology is capable to decouple the impact of specific dynamics on the system performance, allowing a less ambiguous fault identification.
+Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera